AkaiMage/bibanon-stories-for-ereader/EReader/Damaged-Goods/Damaged-Goods.md

 Well, I'm glad someone did!

 Ah, yes, that may not be the best idea, considering the amount of chemicals scattered throughout the home.
 But, um, booby-traps, you say?
-I'm entirely sure I want to come in one night and hear about the morning shift nurse coming in to check on her and getting hoisted up to the ceiling by her ankle via improvised IV tubes-rope or something.
+I'm [not] entirely sure I want to come in one night and hear about the morning shift nurse coming in to check on her and getting hoisted up to the ceiling by her ankle via improvised IV tubes-rope or something.

 ### 20499834  ###